 Neodymium magnets: the super-strong ones

 Neodymium magnets are also known as super magnets.
 A well-deserved name indeed, as they have extraordinary strength even at their smallest size and are among the strongest permanent magnets in the world.
-The magnetic material of our super-strength magnets is an alloy consisting of neodymium, iron and boron (NdFeB).
+The magnetic material of our super-strong magnets is an alloy consisting of neodymium, iron and boron (NdFeB).
 Neodymium magnets are used for a wide range of applications, from cabinetry, lighting systems, plastics technology and packaging materials to the construction of models.
-We keep an inventory of over 25 million magnets and can fulfil even large orders directly from our warehouse at any time.
+We keep an inventory of over 40 million magnets and can fulfil even large orders directly from our warehouse at any time.
+With our 20 years of experience, we are your specialist for neodymium magnets.
 The advantages of neodymium magnets at a glance:

 - Super-strong adhesive force